jurstu/jurstu/sites/blog/content/posts/elevators2.md

 **-7m/s** Yikes, that's fast.
 Besides - look at that S curve !
 It's almost like.. someone actually designed it that way : - )

 ![alt text](/elevators/scurve.png)

+Photos and stories from NYC coming later, probably next week.